Alfred Baudrillart

 Alfred-Henri-Marie Baudrillart, Orat.
 (6 January 1859 – 19 May 1942) was a French prelate of the Catholic Church, who became a cardinal in 1935.
 A historian and writer, he served as Rector of the Institut Catholique de Paris from 1907 until his death.
-He campaigned to rouse international support for France during the First World War, while in the Second World War he supported the Vichy regime and backed the Germans for leading the international struggle against Bolshevism.
+He campaigned to rouse international support for France during the First World War, while in the Second World War he supported the Vichy regime and openly collaborated with Nazi Germany.

 Biography

 Baudrillart was born in Paris, to Henri Baudrillart and Marie Sacy.
 His father was professor of political economy at Collège de France, editor in chief of the Journal des Économistes, and a member of Académie des Sciences Morales et Politiques.
 Baudrillart's maternal grandfather, Samuel Ustazade de Sacy, was redactor in chief of the Journal des débats and a member of the Académie française.

 Raised in the Latin Quarter, Baudrillart entered École Bossuet in 1868, and later the Collège Louis le Grand.
 In 1876, at the age of seventeen, he decided to pursue a career in the Church.
 He attended the École Normale Supérieure from 1878 to 1881, where his classmates included Jean Jaurès and Henri Bergson.
 He earned his doctorate with a thesis entitled Philippe V et la Cour de France and earned a theology degree as well.
 He taught at several schools, including the Collège Stanislas de Paris.

 Baudrillart joined the Oratory of St. Philip of Neri in 1890.
 He was ordained to the priesthood in Paris on 9 July 1893, at the relatively late age of 34.
 He then served as professor of history at the Institut Catholique from 1894 to 1907, when he was named its rector; he held this position until his death thirty-five years later.
 Founding the Revue practique d'apologétique in 1905, he was the director of Bulletin critique from 1898 to 1908, having previously served as a collaborator from 1891 to 1897.
 Baudrillart served as General Assistant of the Oratorians from 1898 to 1908, and again from 1919 to 1921.

 He was a "ferocious opponent" (farouche adversaire) of "modernism", a complex of ideas and social developments that the Catholic Church identified broadly as historicism, secularism, and rationalism, and which Baudrillart identified with the bishops of Germany and their resistance to the teaching of Pope Pius X in his encyclical denouncing modernism, Pascendi dominici gregis (1907).

 Baudrillart was an ardent supporter of France in the First World War and promoted its cause internationally.
 He founded the Comité catholique de propagande française à l'étranger and reached an audience of 15 million with articles written for publication in U.S. newspapers.
-He also gave lectures in Spain and the U.S. In May 1917, he rejected an overture from Matthias Erzberger of the German Catholic Centre Party because he thought it wrong for Catholics or any other group to act in the place of the lawful government.
+He also gave lectures in Spain and the U.S. In May 1917, he rejected a peace overture from Matthias Erzberger of the German Catholic Centre Party because he thought it wrong for Catholics or any other group to act in the place of the lawful government.